-DHR Health is located in the Rio Grande Valley and is the first and only Level 1 Trauma Center south of San Antonio.
+DHR Health is located in the Rio Grande Valley and is the first Level 1 Trauma Center south of San Antonio.
 Our trauma team is available 24/7 to take care of the most complex traumatic injuries.

 Some of the injuries we treat are: